haosulab/ManiSkill/docs/source/user_guide/data_collection/teleoperation.md

 To finish collecting one trajectory and to move on to another, simply press "c" which will save the last trajectory.

 To stop data collection press "q" to quit.
+This will then save the trajectory data to your `demos/teleop/<env_id>` folder.
+In addition it will generate videos of your demos after and put them in the same folder, you can stop this by pressing CTRL+C to stop the script.

-You can always press "h" to bring up a help menu describing the keyboard commands
+You can always press "h" to bring up a help menu describing the keyboard commands.

 <!-- TODO (stao): discuss checkpointing method, help button -->